ocoanet/ProcessPrioritiesPlayground/README.md

-The projets in this repository explore the .NET priority API effects on Windows and Linux.
+The projects in this repository explore the .NET priority API effects on Windows and Linux.

 ## ArticleCode

-ArticleCode contains various priority change expirements.
+ArticleCode contains various priority change experiments.

 ## PerfTester